Friday, 10 May 2024

 I thought I'd better get that in because the rest of the post concerns moths.

 In Three Oak Hill Wood I stumbled across several Brown Silver-lines, a common woodland species which has yet to turn up in my garden, and also Common Carpet, with a Green Carpet at Asplands Husk.
-It's nice to see moths in their natural habit rather than in and around a moth trap.
+It's nice to see moths in their natural habitat rather than in and around a moth trap.

 Brown Silver-line